rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 doesn't allow for setting default values for some configuration attributes; all must be set explicitly.
 What if your users want to override the values of multiple attributes?
-This leads your configuration struct to be overloaded with options, making the `NewConfig` function demand numerous positional arguments.
+This leads your configuration struct to be overloaded with options, making the `NewConfig` function demands numerous positional arguments.

 This setup isn't user-friendly, as it forces API users to explicitly pass all these options to the `NewConfig` factory.
 Ideally, you'd initialize `config` with some default values,